Differential Elimination and Algebraic Invariants of Polynomial Dynamical Systems: Related work

 Kong et al. \cite{KongBSJH17} use a similar idea for invariant generation, though they restrict themselves to the case of invariants $p$ that are \emph{Darboux polynomials}.
 This means that the Lie derivative $\dot{p}=ap$ for some polynomial $a$ (i.e., $p$ divides its own Lie derivative with respect to the vector field in question).
 This prevents completeness, but also contributes to better empirical performance when it applies \cite[Table 1]{KongBSJH17}.
 However, the implementation still uses \Grob bases and nonlinear real arithmetic \cite[Remark 3]{KongBSJH17}.

 Recent work of Boreale \cite{Boreale20} has strong ties to both DRI \cite{GhorbalP14} and \cite{KongBSJH17}.
 The POST algorithm \cite[p.
 9]{Boreale20} builds on the same theory as \cite{GhorbalP14} but focuses on invariants containing a given initial set.
 Moreover, POST uses \Grob bases and an iterative process involving descending chains of vector spaces and ascending chains of ideals.
 In some sense, Boreale's work is intermediate between that of \cite{GhorbalP14} and \cite{KongBSJH17}: POST offers completeness guarantees missing from \cite{KongBSJH17} but in general is slower than \cite{KongBSJH17} and faster than DRI.
 Boreale also uses POST and a generic point of the initial set to study the semialgebraic case.
+Boreale extends these ideas to PDEs in \cite{boreale2022automatic} and Boreale and Collodi treat the special case of polynomial PDE conservation laws in \cite{boreale2022linear}.

 In \cite{GhorbalSP14} Ghorbal, Sogokon, and Platzer give an invariant checking algorithm that is related to LZZ but is restricted to algebraic sets and improves efficiency in that case.
 Like LZZ, the method in \cite{GhorbalSP14} uses \Grob bases and nonlinear real arithmetic.
 The algorithm computes successive Lie derivatives of the input $A\subseteq \rx$ and checks ideal membership (where \Grob bases come in) until the first-order Lie derivatives of all preceding elements belong to the ideal generated by those elements.
 This will eventually happen by Hilbert's basis theorem (Theorem \ref{hbt}), so $A$ and the subsequent Lie derivatives computed up to that stage generate $(\ldfid{A})$ (see our comments immediately preceding Theorem \ref{radlddecomp}).
 Real arithmetic checks that each Lie derivative computed vanishes on all of $\vsr{A}$.
 This holds if and only if $\vsr{A}$ is invariant with respect to $\mathbf{F}$ (Corollary \ref{membinvar}).